Moupriya1999/ATCdash_api/README.md

 # <b>Installation</b>:

-  Nees to install the following packages
+ At first download the zip file of this project and extract it.
+Then open it in a choice of editor.
+After that install the following packages

   1. Python
   2. Django